Finding the perfect holiday gift for each person on your “nice” list is one of the toughest challenges of the season.

 According to CardCash.com, you should also not be charged sales tax when buying a gift card.
 Since your recipient will pay sales tax on the item(s) they purchase with the gift card, your initial card purchase shouldn’t incur sales tax.

 2. CDs or savings account transfer

-“If you want the account to grow as much as possible, then probably a gift of stock would make that better over the long term,” Ortiz says.
+“If you want the account to grow as much as possible, then probably a gift of stock would (be) better over the long term,” Ortiz says.

-For adults, you can simply submit a transfer form with your financial institution to transfer your own shares into their account or transfer a mutual fund to someone with an account at the same institution.
-If you have individual stocks in mind, you can purchase shares with popular companies on websites like GiveAShare.
+For adults, you can simply submit a transfer form to your financial institution to transfer your own shares into their account or transfer a mutual fund to someone with an account at the same institution.
+If you have individual stocks in mind, you can also purchase shares with popular companies on websites like GiveAShare.

 4. 529 contribution

-“When you’re filling out the FAFSA forms for financial aid, 529 plans are typically not counted as a student asset,” Ortiz says, so it won’t be counted against financial aid awards.
+“When you’re filling out the FAFSA forms for financial aid, 529 plans are typically not counted as a student asset,” Ortiz says, so it won’t be counted against your recipient’s financial aid awards.
 You can also transfer unused 529 funds to someone else, if the original beneficiary decides against pursuing higher education.

 When all else fails, stick to the basics.